-When you return from theatre, you will usually have an intravenous drip in your hand and a pressure bandage on your head.
+When your child returns from theatre, they will usually have a drip in their hand or maybe their foot and a pressure bandage on their head.
 The drip will be removed when the time is right.
 The pressure bandage stays in place overnight.
-Initially you will be sleepy but most patients are up and about within a couple of hours.
-You will be given antibiotics to prevent any infection.
-You may feel sick or be sick after the operation, usually due to the anaesthetic.

-When the pressure bandage is removed, the line of clips / stitches / steri-strips closing the wound are visible.
-They do not look pretty, but they do an excellent job of closing the skin to produce a neat scar in the long term.
+When the pressure bandage is removed, the skin glue / stitches / steri-strips closing the wound are visible.
+They do not look pretty but do an excellent job of closing the skin to produce a neat scar in the long term.

-Before discharge your implant will be x-rayed to check the position of the electrodes.
-Providing you are fit and well, you will usually be allowed home one or two days after surgery.
+Before discharge your child’s head will be x-rayed to check the position of the electrodes.
+Providing they are fit and well, your child will usually be allowed home one to two days after surgery.

-Steri-strips will usually come off after a few days.
-Stitches or clips can be removed in hospital or at your GP surgery and very occasionally you may need to return to theatre.
+Steri-strips will usually come off after a few days and skin glue peels off after a few weeks.
+Stitches or clips may need to be removed in hospital and occasionally a child may need to be returned to theatre.

-A date for initial stimulation of the implant will be arranged for about three weeks after the surgery.
+A date for initial stimulation of the implant will be arranged approximately three weeks after the surgery.

 Things to bring to hospital

-Most people are in hospital for one or two nights before being discharged.
-After this you will have an appointment with the ENT surgeon in one to two weeks.
+Most children are in hospital for one or two nights before being discharged.
+After this your child will have an appointment with the ENT surgeon in one to two weeks.

-If the problem occurs out of office hours: James Cook Hospital patients please contact the ward where you stayed (usually ward 35) through the hospital switchboard to ask advice.
-Freeman Hospital patients please attend local A&E, GP or walk in centre who will contact the on-call registrar at Freeman Hospital.
+Out of office hours: James Cook Hospital patients please contact the ward where you stayed (usually ward 22) through the hospital switchboard to ask advice.
+Freeman / RVI patients please attend local A&E, GP or walk in centre who will contact the Freeman Hospital ENT Registrar through the switchboard.